 In May 2021, UNIFI entered into an agreement with a third party lender that provides for construction-period financing for certain texturing machinery included in our capital allocation plans.
 UNIFI records project costs to construction in progress and the corresponding liability to construction financing (within long-term debt).
-The agreement provides for monthly, interest-only payments during the construction period, at a rate of SOFR plus 1.25%, and contains terms customary for a financing of this type.
+The agreement provides for monthly, interest-only payments during the construction period at a rate of SOFR plus 1.25%, and contains terms customary for a financing of this type.

-Each borrowing under the agreement provides for 60 monthly payments, which will commence upon the completion of the construction period with an interest rate of approximately 4.4%.
-In connection with this construction financing arrangement, UNIFI has borrowed a total of \$5,672 and transitioned \$3,222 of completed asset costs to finance lease obligations as of October 2, 2022.
+Each borrowing under the agreement provides for 60 monthly payments, which will commence upon the completion of the construction period.
+In connection with this construction financing arrangement, UNIFI has borrowed a total of \$8,122 and transitioned \$3,222 of completed asset costs to finance lease obligations as of January 1, 2023.